rhonaCA/workbook/README.md

 Now when we concatenate a string to the ShoppingList object, it will return a string object.
 ```ruby
 shopping_list = ShoppingList.new("apple", 2)

 puts "I need to buy " + shopping_list

 # => I need to buy 2 apple
 ```

 ## **Q10**
 Data types represent different types of data.
-In Ruby, they are implemented as classes as Ruby is an Object-Oriented language. data types in Ruby include string, numbers, boolean, arrays, hashes and symbols.
+In Ruby, they are implemented as classes as Ruby is an Object-Oriented language.
+Data types in Ruby include string, numbers, boolean, arrays, hashes and symbols.

 ### **Strings**
 A string is made up of a group of characters that represent a word or a sentence.
 They are defined by enclosing with single ('string') or double ("string") quotes.
 In Ruby, it prefers a single quote on a string when we are not using string interpolation or special symbols.
 If the string includes a single quote and you also want to enclose it with a single quote, you need to put an escape character (\) before the single quote in the string.
 Alternatively, you can enclose the string with a double quote.
 ```ruby
 puts "String Data Type"
 puts 'String Data Type'